mestiez/The-Powder-Toy/README.md

 **This fork adds a "Faster advection" setting that increases air propagation speed and decreases its influence over particles.**

+built exe if you dont know what the hell youre looking at here: https://www.studiominus.nl/powder.exe

 The Powder Toy - July 2021
 ==========================